Waivers, Extensions, and Exemptions

 For Out of Area applications only: Once the vehicle returns to Georgia, it must be taken for an emissions test.

-Vehicles can be tested at any state-certified emissions station, not just at emission stations in your county of residence.
+Vehicles can be tested at any state-certified emissions station, not just at emissions stations in your county of residence.
 You may find the nearest emissions testing station by visiting the GCAF website at www.cleanairforce.com.

 Remember that vehicles can be tested well in advance if the vehicle will be out of the area at the time of the owner’s registration.
 A test is valid for 12 months or one registration renewal by the same owner.

 If you have additional questions or concerns, please contact us using at 800.449.2471.
 Once you are past the language prompt, select option 4; then choose the topic that relates to your request.
 Please listen to all of the information provided with your request.
-For additional information, visit us at www.cleanairforce.com.

 Thank you for helping Georgia breathe a little easier.